SkinnyRat/SudokuSolver/Readme.md

 <img src="https://cloud.githubusercontent.com/assets/13679090/16379504/76ccf2f6-3ca4-11e6-9282-7ab19d35c34f.png" width="720">

-COMMAND LINE ARGUMENTS.
+The following command line arguments are provided, where the name of the program is "main":
+- ./main test => Perform unit testing.
+- ./main safe => Check that the puzzles are valid.
+- ./main fast => Solve the puzzles in multi-threaded mode.

+If no arguments are specified, the program will assume the given puzzles are valid and solve them in single-threaded mode.
 The program is also able to print out solver statistics but this option is turned off by default.

 <br>